 Only a few steps from the beautiful waters of Falmouth harbour is this award winning fish and chip shop.
-Harbour Lights has recently been awarded the 'Independent Fish and Chip Restaurant of the Year 2017' award at this year's National Fish and Chip Awards in London and they are very proud of their fish, especially as the cod is Marine Steward Council (MSC) certified.
+Harbour Lights was recently named as the 'Independent Fish and Chip Restaurant of the Year 2017' and they are very proud of their fish, especially as the cod is Marine Steward Council (MSC) certified.
 Visitors can tuck into generous portions of tasty fish and chips whilst admiring the boats sail in to the harbour from the dining area.
 Fancy venturing from traditional fish and chips?
 On the menu you'll find breaded butterfly king prawns, crispy calamari with sweet chilli sauce and Cornish cheese burgers.

 If children finish their meals, they are awarded with a bucket and spade.

 Perhaps home to some of the most upmarket fish and chips in Cornwall, Sanders is a newly established restaurant situated only a few steps from Copperhouse Pool and Hayle train station.
 Hop off the train and warmly welcome yourself to the region the true Cornish way: with a box of hot and fresh fish and chips with lots of salt and vinegar.